pkp/omp-user-guide/en/chapter4/catalog/categories/manage-categories.md

 **Cover Image**: If you wish to add an image for your category, use this file upload tool.

-Select the OK button to save your changes.
+Select the OK button to save your changes.xx